We’re over the moon that you’d consider writing for us. Here’s everything you need to know.

 In the interest of inclusivity we use gender neutral language, so it’s always “people who have periods” or “people who menstruate”.
 We also always respect pronouns.

-Please note that we are a two person team, both of whom have chronic illnesses and working other jobs, so it may take up to two weeks to reply to your pitch.
+Please note that we are a two person team, both of whom have chronic illnesses and working other jobs, so it may take up to two months to reply to your pitch.
+Due to funds it may also take a while to publish it.
 We appreciate your patience.

 We can’t wait to hear from you!